 Backwards Planning

 I know, I know.
 Planning?!
 Stay with me.
-Even if you aren't writing down a plan for sessions each week, you can still use this.
+You can still use this even if you need to write down a plan for sessions each week.

-Lots of teachers backwards plan their lessons.
+Lots of teachers backward plan their lessons.
 They start with an objective.

 Their next step isn't creating a lesson.
-It is creating an assessment that would show mastery of the objective.
+It is making an assessment that would show mastery of the objective.
 Something that the student does independently.

 For example, say I'm still working with that student on conflict resolution.
-During this particular session, we are working on communicating a feeling using an I-Message.
-By the end of the session, the student should be able to respond to a scenario card using an I-Message independently.
+During this session, we are working on communicating feelings using an I-Message.
+By the end of the session, the student should be able to independently respond to a scenario card using an I-Message.

 Rubrics

-Writing is a terribly challenging thing to measure compared to other skills.
-Teachers will often use rubrics to show student progress on writing skills.
+Writing is a challenging thing to measure compared to other skills.
+Teachers will often use rubrics to show student progress in writing skills.

-While this would require some beforehand work, you could create rubrics based on social emotional learning standards or your counseling program or a student's goals.
+While this would require work beforehand, you could create rubrics based on social-emotional learning standards, your counseling program, or a student's goals.

 Tallies

-My favorite data diva, speech therapists, use tallies to measure student progress in sessions.
+My favorite data divas, speech therapists, use tallies to measure student session progress.
 They have goal sheets for their students.
-They track with tally marks when a students shows the skill.
+They track with tally marks when a student shows the skill.

 These are perfect for measuring discrete skills.
 Say you are working on identifying emotions.
-Simple.
-Write down that goal.
-During a game focused on feelings identification, tally right and wrong responses.
-Students can even keep track themselves.
+Write down that goal, and during a game focused on feelings identification, tally right and wrong responses.
+Students can even keep track.

-If you have already broken down your big goals to small goals, then add those small goals, have a column for each session, and tally away.
+If you have already broken down your big goals into small goals, then add those small goals, have a column for each session, and tally away.

 Try using her idea of measuring attitudes, skills, and knowledge for your exit tickets.